danielpajak/Nth_Derivative_Order_Python/README.md

 I also implemented ImageJ plugin which used this algorithm to sherpen images or stacks of images. https://github.com/danielpajak/Nth_Order_Derivative

-Both implementation are part of my thesis.
+Both implementations are part of my thesis.